Apartment complex under consideration in South Venice

 Preliminary plans at what is being called the Venetian Apartments of Sarasota call for 96 units, including 24 half-units under 750 square feet, 48 two-bedroom rentals, and 24 three-bedroom units.

-A concept plan submitted to Sarasota County, which is not binding, shows three 3-story buildings on what is now a vacant lot, along with parking, a club house, pool and large stormwater drainage on six acres.
+A concept plan submitted to Sarasota County, which is not binding, shows three, three-story buildings on what is now a vacant lot, along with parking, a club house, pool and large stormwater drainage on six acres.

 A virtual online neighborhood meeting was held in June, and about 20 people attended.
 Few objections were heard, according to the Trust Group.